TenzinNgakpal/pep-broadridge/Cloud/Lecture 16.md

     * Configuration: Resources that Kubernetes provides for configuring Pods.

-    * Security: Security for cloud-native
+    * Security: Security for cloud-native workloads enforces security for Pods and API access.

     * Policies: Create policies for groups of resources helps ensure that Pods match to the Nodes so that the kubelet can find them and run the pod.